RLOpenCatalyst/rg-doc/source/Features.rst

 +-------------+----------------------+---------------+----------------+---------------------------------+

-We can download the budget details through the “Export CSV”  option We can see researcher budget details which are linked to particular products and we can see configured products information in Researcher-wise Budget details page
+You can download the budget details through the “Export CSV”  option You can see researcher budget details which are linked to particular products and you can see configured products information in Researcher-wise Budget details page

 .. image:: images/budget3.png